-After you've identified how you plan to contact your potential participants, the next step is designing a recruitment screener with screening criteria.
+After you have identified how you plan to contact your potential participants, the next step is designing a recruitment screener with screening criteria.

-Other screener criteria may include a mix of alcoholic beverages drank, mix of ethnicities, mix of age groups, etc.
+Other screener criteria may include a mix of alcoholic beverages drank, a mix of ethnicities, a mix of age groups, etc.

 Step 3: Write and Program Your Recruitment Screener

 So the respondent is only asked pertinent questions.
-If they do not drink light beer, they will not be asked how many times per week they drink light beer.
+Going back to the example above, if they do not drink light beer, they will not be asked how many times per week they drink light beer.

 Step 4: Plan Your Recruitment Invites

 Now that your plan is finalized, your questions are structured, and your screener is programmed, the next step is to jump into qualitative recruitment.

 These participants were likely participants from past market research studies and have already indicated an interest in participating in future market research.

-Our panel recruitment efforts at Drive Research are continual, we are always searching for new participants in the Upstate New York area and across the country to join our panel.
+Our panel recruitment efforts at Drive Research are continual.
+Our market research company is always searching for new participants in the Upstate New York area and across the country to join our panel.

 The invites may also be posted on social media platforms like Facebook, Twitter, Instagram, LinkedIn, and others.
 These invites can be both paid and organic ads.